iDarkAxe/Inception/help.md

 ln -s ~/Documents/Inception/srcs/.dockerignore srcs/requirements/wordpress
 ```

+To access the webpage from inside : `http://localhost:443/index.html`.
-To access the webpage : `http://localhost:4443/index.html`.
+To access the webpage from outside : `http://localhost:4443/index.html`.
+It uses different port because port forwarding on of 443 and 80 on Virtualbox don't work.

 ## List of commands ##